AtulToppo/Maritime-Defogging-and-Object-Detection/README.md

 >### Problem

-In maritime navigation, poor visibility due to fog, haze, or low-light conditions significantly increases the risk of accidents, collisions, and operational inefficiencies.
+In maritime navigation, poor/weak visibility due to fog, haze, or low-light conditions significantly increases the risk of accidents, collisions, and operational inefficiencies.
 This lack of clarity hinders timely decision-making and compromises safety, especially in congested or hazardous waters.

 >### Solution